Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/international-shared-support/handout.md

 * grant framing and institutional collaboration
 * administration of gifts and donations
 * research integration and PI alignment
-* credibility for long-term stewardship and reporting
+* credibility for long-term support and reporting

 International partner relationships should support and strengthen this institutional lane, not replace it.